5JJ/nomadChallenge/README.md

 It takes 1 week to finish.
 After submit the final version, I will continue to put more functions.

+## Skills used in this project
+- ReactJS, Hook, Styled-component, Axios, React-Router, PropTypes

 ## Screens
 - [ ] Home
 - [ ] TV Show